SturmDerLiebe/bavarian_joke_generator/database/database_model.md

 legend
     Attributes with a • (list marker) have the NOT NULL constraint.
-    Attributes without a • (list marker) have the DEFAULT NULL.
+    Attributes without a • (list marker) have the DEFAULT NULL unless specified otherwise.
     Attributes with <<SK>> have an UNIQUE Index.
     Attributes with |I| are indexed as well. endlegend